-2009 2008
+2009

-Mineral Properties \$ 126,434 \$ (117,745)
+Mineral Properties \$ 126,434

-Non-capital losses available 1,486,547 1,193,251
+Non-capital losses available 1,486,547

-Unamortized share issue costs 53,598 88,956
+Unamortized share issue costs 53,598

-Less: valuation allowance (1666,579) (1,164,462)
+Less: valuation allowance (1,666,579)

-Net future income tax asset \$ \$
+Net future income tax asset \$

 As at October 31, 2009, the Company had non-capital losses of \$5,309,096 and resource reserve of \$5,105,836 available to reduce future taxable income.
 The non-capital losses will expire by 2029.
-Management has determined that the realization of the potential income tax benefits related to the non-capital losses and other tax pools in uncertain at this time, and cannot be viewed as more likely than not.
-Accordingly, the Company6 has recorded a valuation allowance for the potential future income tax asset.
+Management has determined that the realization of the potential income tax benefits related to the non-capital losses and other tax pools are uncertain at this time, and cannot be viewed as more likely than not.
+Accordingly, the Company has recorded a valuation allowance for the potential future income tax asset.

-7 RISK MANAGEMENT
+RISK MANAGEMENT